Franco Luambo: 1957–1961: Departures and first European performances

-1962–1989: Later years and legacy

-Personnel changes and band dynamics
+1962–1969: Personnel changes, releases, performances, and internal crisis

-Some people think they hear a Latin sound in our music… It only comes from the instrumentation, trumpets and so on.
+Some people think they hear a Latin sound in our music...
+It only comes from the instrumentation, trumpets and so on.
 Maybe they are thinking of the horns.
 But the horns only play the vocal parts in our natural singing style.
 The melody follows the tonality of Lingala, the guitar parts are African and so is the rumba rhythm.
 Where is the Latin?
 Zairian music does not copy Cuban music.
 Some Cubans say it does, but we say their music follows ours.
 You know, our people went from Congo to Cuba long before we ever heard their music.

 — — Ewens, Graeme.
 Congo Colossus: Life and Legacy of Franco and OK Jazz.
 1994, p.
 74.

-OK Jazz in 1963, posed in two rows with some members standing and others seated in front.
-From left to right, the standing members are Dele Pedro, Christophe Djali, Isaac Musekiwa, Verckys Kiamuangana Mateta, Simaro Lutumba (center), Tshamala, Mujos, Armando Brazzos, and Vicky.
-Among the seated members are Franco (second from right), Dessoin, Nestor, and Moke.

-On 11 August 1962, Vicky rejoined O.K.
-Jazz after a two-year tenure with African Jazz and Negro Succès.
-His return was instrumental in facilitating the reintegration of former members Edo Ganga and De La Lune.
-The band's evolving sound was further amplified by a wave of emerging musicians whom Franco was adept at recruiting and mentoring.
-Among the most notable of these was saxophonist Verckys Kiamuangana Mateta, who joined in 1963.
-Coming from a wealthy family, Verckys viewed O.K.
-Jazz as a stepping stone to larger ambitions.
-His collaboration with Franco yielded significant creative synergy.
-In February 1964, TPOK Jazz was formally registered as a company.
-The band adopted an organized administrative structure: Joseph Emany served as administrator; De La Lune was appointed chef d'orchestre; Vicky acted as president; Edo Ganga was named secretary general; and Franco was recognized as the founder.
-That year, the band signed a recording and distribution agreement with the Paris-based label Pathé Marconi.
-They also established a secondary entity, Boma Bango (a Lingala phrase meaning "kill them", referring to competitors), and launched another company, Lulonga, named after Luambo, Longomba, and Ganga, in Brazzaville to manage their affairs in the Republic of Congo.
-Despite these successes, De La Lune and Edo Ganga exited the band permanently on 22 August 1964, following the expulsion of Congo-Brazzaville nationals by Prime Minister Moïse Tshombe.
+In August 1962, Longomba rejoined OK Jazz after spending two years with African Jazz and Negro Succès, and his return helped bring back former members Edo Ganga and De La Lune.
+The band's sound continued to evolve as Luambo recruited and mentored a new generation of musicians, most notably saxophonist Verckys Kiamuangana Mateta, who joined in 1963.
+Coming from a wealthy family, Mateta viewed OK Jazz as a launching pad for his broader ambitions, and his partnership with Luambo proved highly productive.

+In February 1964, TPOK Jazz was officially registered as a company and adopted a formal administrative structure, with Joseph Emany as administrator, De La Lune as chef d'orchestre, Longomba as president, Ganga as secretary general, and Luambo as founder.
+That year, they signed a recording and distribution deal with Pathé Marconi in Paris, created a secondary entity called Boma Bango (meaning "kill them" in Lingala, a reference to rivals), and established another company, Lulonga, in Brazzaville (named after Luambo, Longomba, and Ganga).
+In August 1964, De La Lune and Ganga left the band following the expulsion of Congo-Brazzaville nationals mandated by Prime Minister Moïse Tshombe.